osboot/plainmouth/Documentation/plainmouthd-commands.md

 This document describes the command set implemented in `plainmouthd`.
 Commands are sent by plugin instances to `plainmouthd` and are interpreted as **requests**.

+For wire format, framing rules, and full request/response transcripts, see `Documentation/ipc-protocol.md`.

 ## Global Commands

 ### set-title